Pricoa Capital's Mark Hoffmeister, Matt Harvey, Steve Szejner and Julie Langdon describe how mezzanine financing can provide value to companies.

 Steve received a BS from Boston College and an MBA from Northwestern University’s Kellogg School of Management.

-Julie Langdon is a Director in Corporate Finance for Pricoa Private Capital, located in Chicago.
+Julie Langdon is a Vice President in Corporate Finance for Pricoa Private Capital, located in Chicago.
 She is part of a team responsible for marketing, originating and managing private placement and mezzanine investments in Michigan and Wisconsin.
 She joined Pricoa in 2013.

 Julie received a BS from the University of Virginia and an MBA from the University of Virginia Darden School of Business.